"Mary Haworth's Mail Bag," The Leader-Republican (Gloversville and Johnstown, NY), March 11, 1953

 Mary Haworth responds:

 Dear C.C.
 Indirectly you are saying, among other things, that your husband is homosexual. . . .
-If such is the case, and if he is being furtively unfaithful on that basis, I should think you might have grounds, both legal and religions, for constructive separation and uncontested divorce—not only as personal redress, but also in defense of the children’s welfare.
+If such is the case, and if he is being furtively unfaithful on that basis, I should think you might have grounds, both legal and religious, for constructive separation and uncontested divorce—not only as personal redress, but also in defense of the children’s welfare.

 Judging by all else you say, it seems plain that your husband is generally demoralized – helplessly lost in a maze of error. . . . he is emotionally and spiritually sick – unable as yet to achieve healthy social integration.